gogins/csound-cxx-opcodes/README.md

 __**PLEASE NOTE**__: Many shared libraries use the symbol `__dso_handle`, but this is not defined in the ORC compiler's startup code.
-To work around this, manually define it in your C/C++ code like this:
+To work around this, manually define it in your C++ code like this:
 ```
 void* __dso_handle = (void *)&__dso_handle;
 ```